mravanelli/pytorch_MLP_for_ASR/README.md

 ```

 #### 2. Split the feature lists in chunks.
-Go to the "pytorch_MLP_for_ASR" folder.
+Go to the *pytorch_MLP_for_ASR* folder.
-The "create_chunks.sh" script first shuffles or sorts (based on the sentence length) a kaldi feature list and then split it into a certain number of chunks.
+The *create_chunks.sh* script first shuffles or sorts (based on the sentence length) a kaldi feature list and then split it into a certain number of chunks.
 Shuffling a list could be good for feed-forward DNNs, while a sorted list can be useful for RNNs (not used here).
 The code also computes per-speaker and per-sentence CMVN.

  For mfcc features run:
  ```